metaspartan/kronos/README.md

 Features
 --------

-- Send and Receive ETH and ARI in Simple Mode
+- Send and Receive ETH and ARI in Core Mode
-- Simple Mode and Advanced Mode
+- Core Mode and Advanced Mode
 - Send and Receive D
 - Wallet Addresses
 - Address Balances Powered by Scripthash and ElectrumX (denarius.pro)